 Your goal when typesetting grids of numbers is to make sure the typography reflects the underlying meaning of the number.
-To do this, there is one golden rule: in any column, digits with the same meaning should be vertically aligned with each other.
+To do this, there is one golden rule: in any column, digits with the same meaning must be vertically aligned with each other.
 This means that you shouldn’t merely select everything and apply the same formatting to everything.
 Different kinds of numbers need different typography.

 Important caveat: the figures in your font will only line up with each other if they’re

 Table cell margins too small.

 Line spacing uneven.

 Inapt system font (Calibri).

 Invoice numbers (nominal numbers) aligned right.

 Net-worth values (quantities) have currency symbols, commas, and cents.
 Then they are aligned right, so cents and dollars line up.
 If a quantity is between 0 and 1, add a leading zero for clarity.

 Weights aligned with decimal tabs (see tabs and tab stops) so full pounds and fractional pounds line up.